thelastpickle/stress-operator/README.md

 **Build Status**  [![CircleCI](https://circleci.com/gh/jsanda/tlp-stress-operator/tree/master.svg?style=svg)](https://circleci.com/gh/jsanda/tlp-stress-operator/tree/master)

 ## Overview
-tlp-stress is a workload-centric stress tool for Apache Cassandra. tlp-stress already has an impressive and intuitive feature set for modelling different workloads.
+tlp-stress is a workload-centric stress tool for Apache Cassandra.
+It provides a rich feature set for modelling different workloads with Cassandra.

 If you are not already familiar with tlp-stress, check out the following resources  to learn more: